 Keep track of what you eat

 Try writing down what you eat or keeping it in your smartphone.
-That way if you feel tired and don't know why you can see which foods may throw off your circadian rhythm or not give you the needed energy to function properly.
+That way if you feel tired and don't know why, you can see which foods may throw off your circadian rhythm or not give you the needed energy to function properly.

 Top Rated Circadian Rhythm Apps

-Studies on circadian rhythm is nothing new.
+Studies on circadian rhythm are nothing new.
 Experts have been studying this subject for quite some time now.
 And as technology has gotten more advanced, so have our solutions.
 We've compiled a few smartphone apps that can help you understand, fix, or maintain your circadian rhythm.

 Solar Clock: Circadian Rhythm